-At a the Town Hall meeting on May 25, several of the 75-80 people attending gave impassioned pleas to keep the school in town with a couple others asking for more details and a delay in any decision until more community inout was given.
+At a the Town Hall meeting on May 25, several of the 75-80 people attending gave impassioned pleas to keep the school in town, with a couple others asking for more details and a delay in any decision until more community input was given.

 At that meeting, Mahoney said it took him 3 years to come to the conclusion to recommend closing the 66-year-old school, which houses 7th and 8th grade students.
 He said the building needs $6 million in repairs and is costing the district’s budget about $400,000 a year.

-Last Thursday night, 20 people under the guidance of Rev. John Larson, broke up into 5 smaller groups and listed ideas on the provided query “What shall education look like in 5 to 10 years in Mt.
-Morris?”.
+Last Thursday night, 20 people under the guidance of Rev. John Larson broke up into five smaller groups and listed ideas on the provided query “What shall education look like in 5 to 10 years in Mt.
+Morris?”

 He urged participants to consider the future during their discussions.